 The School of Business and Economics is represented with a professorship at all three central institutes at Freie Universität that have an economics department: John F. Kennedy Institute for North American Studies, Latin America Institute, and Institute for East European Studies.
 In research and teaching it cooperates closely with Freie Universität’s Department of Law and with the German Institute for Economic Research (DIW Berlin) and the Social Science Research Center Berlin (Wissenschaftszentrum Berlin).
 In addition, there are numerous connections with economic researchers from home and abroad.

-In addition to the School of Business and Economics, there are eleven other academic departments and three central institutes at Freie Universität:
+In addition to the School of Business and Economics, there are eleven other academic departments and four central institutes at Freie Universität:

 - Department of Law

 - Department of Mathematics and Computer Science